ingridbanguero/ingridbanguero/README.md

 - 👋 Hi, I’m @ingridbanguero
 - 👀 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- 🌱 I’m currently learning React and Node JS
+- 🌱 I’m currently learning Vue and Node JS
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-ingridbanguero-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ingrid-banguero/)
 ---